Charles Foster Jones

-Charles Foster Jones (1 May 1879 – 8 June 1942) was an American ham radio operator and weather observer who along with his wife Etta were the only white couple on the Aleutian Island of Attu.
+Charles Foster Jones (1 May 1879 – 8 June 1942) was an American ham radio operator and weather observer who with his wife Etta were the only white couple on the Aleutian Island of Attu.
 During the Japanese occupation of Attu he was executed by Japanese soldiers.
-He was the only civilian to be executed by the Japanese on American soil.
+He was the only known civilian to be executed by the Japanese on American soil.